sumit-tal/food-delivery-platform/ARCHITECTURE.md

   - Lower operational complexity: one codebase, one deployment pipeline, simple local dev.
   - Easier to refactor domain boundaries early while requirements evolve.
   - Avoids premature network boundaries and distributed system pitfalls.
+  - **Detailed Justification:** The modular monolith architecture allows for rapid development and iteration, especially during the early stages of the project where requirements are still evolving.
+It provides a unified codebase that simplifies debugging and testing, reducing the overhead associated with managing multiple microservices.
+This approach is particularly beneficial for startups or projects in their infancy, where the focus is on delivering features quickly without the added complexity of managing distributed systems.
 - Evolution path
   - Modules are designed with clear interfaces and DI, allowing extraction into services if needed (for example, catalog as a separate service) without wholesale rewrite.